 Why elope in Seward, Alaska?

-When thinking of beautiful places around the world, Seward, located on the Kenai Peninsula in Alaska should be at the top of the list.
+Alaska is the most beautiful place on earth purely for it’s unique terrain and outdoors adventures – why wouldn’t you want to elope in Seward, Alaska?
+When thinking of beautiful places around the world to elope Seward, Alaska, located on the eastern coast of the Kenai Peninsula, should be at the top of your list.
 The Kenai Peninsula is fondly nicknamed “Alaska’s Playground” and Seward is the embodiment of that description!

 - Deep sea fishing for world-famous halibut or salmon (I recommend Pro-Fish-N-Sea Charters)